min-chao/home/_pages/about.md

 **Office**: School of Information Management, Room A209
 **Office hours**: Monday 17pm-18pm, Friday 17pm-18pm (2019 Fall)
 <small>1.
 For students who request academic advising, email or scheduled onsite discussion is a better channel than online chat tools like WeChat.</small>
 <small>2.
-I might be on occasional business travels, so please just email me before dropping in at office hours.</small>
+I might be on occasional business travels.
+Welcome any visit at office hours and please just give me an email message in advance to ensure we can meet.</small>